asavinov/intelligent-trading-bot/docs/conventions.md

 ## Input data

-Column names are defined by the `download_data` functions.
+Column names are defined by the `download` script.
 Note that future and kline data have the same column names when loaded from API.
 Future columns get prefix "f_".

 ## Derived features